General Dentistry Tulsa, OK

 • Bring a Friend or Family Member: Having someone you trust with you can make you feel safer and less nervous.

-• Practice Deep Breathing: Try taking slow, deep breaths before and during your appointment to help reduce anxiety.
+• Practice Deep Breathing: Try taking slow and deep breaths before and during your appointment to help reduce anxiety.

 • Listen to Music or Bring Distractions: Some people feel more relaxed by listening to their favorite music or a podcast during the appointment.